ratpack/ratpack/RELEASING.md

     1. This is your Bintray account - use the Bintray UI to ask for write permissions to the io.ratpack group in oss.jfrog.org
 1. GPG credentials/config
     1. We use the Gradle Signing Plugin to sign the artifacts (we don't let Bintray do this) - See [the Gradle docs](http://www.gradle.org/docs/current/userguide/signing_plugin.html#N15692) for how to set this up
+    1. One gotcha is forgetting to distribute your public key.
+See [here](http://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven/#.U9rkY2MSS6N) for more info.
+If you don't do this you will get problems when syncing to Maven central.
 1. oss.sonatype.org credentials
     1. The sync from Bintray to Central requires an account with oss.sonatype.org
     1. See [the docs](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide#SonatypeOSSMavenRepositoryUsageGuide-2.Signup) for creating an account here